View Current

 2. Users should ensure they are posting to the correct forum and cross-posting should always be avoided.

-(9) Students should respond to posts and engage with their peers to show that they are listening and engaging.
+(9) Learners should respond to posts and communication with their peers to demonstrate that they are engaged in active learning and with their programme.

-(10) Students should direct their peers to queries that have already been answered to promote collegiality.
+(10) Learners should direct their peers to queries that have already been answered to promote collegiality.

-(11) Students should take care to avoid ‘nuisance posting’, which can include repeating queries that have already been addressed, posting off-topic content or dominating discussions rather than engaging in constructive discussions.
+(11) Learners should take care to avoid ‘nuisance posting’, which can include repeating queries that have already been addressed, posting off-topic content or dominating discussions rather than engaging in constructive discussions.

 (13) The 3C&Q model can be used to engage in collegiate and constructive discussions.